nrawat151290/Ally-Assignment/README.md

 1. Clone the repository locally.
 2. Run **npm install** under root folder(where package.json is placed).
 3. Go to root folder and run **yarn start**.
 This will initiate webpack-dev-server.
-4. Browser will automatically open up with application rendered.
+4. Browser will automatically open up with application rendered on **localhost:3000/ally/home**.